fredgibbs/fredgibbs.github.io/courses/historiography/metahistory-addition-guide.md

 Before proceeding, make sure you have your own copy of the _Metahistory_ repository, and you can see the functioning website based on YOUR repository in YOUR GitHub account (the URL will look like https://github.com/USERNAME/metahistory/).

+### Save time with bookmarks
+Create bookmarks in your browser for two locations you will be visiting often:
+- YOUR own _Metahistory_ REPOSITORY: https://github.com/USERNAME/metahistory/, replacing USERNAME with your GitHub username.
+- YOUR own _Metahistory_ WEBSITE: https://USERNAME.github.io/metahistory

-## Create a new page
+## Grab the sample page
+- Similar to what you did when getting your page for revisions, grab the raw code for the [sample essay])https://github.com/unm-historiography/2021-fall/blob/main/metahistory-sample.md).
-- Working in YOUR repository (the URL will look like https://github.com/USERNAME/metahistory/), go into the `essays` folder and appropriate subfolder, and create a new page for your essay the same way you create posts for your reading responses.
+- Working in YOUR repository (the URL will look like https://github.com/USERNAME/metahistory/), go into the `essays` folder **and appropriate subfolder for the time period or theme of your essay.**
-- Copy and paste the standard page header from the Code Examples page or copy the code from an existing page.
-- Copy and paste the image code block from the Loading Images page.
-You want to get one image to appear, just to make sure you have working code for it.
-Then you can copy and paste that code wherever you want an image to appear.
-- Write a 1-2 paragraph abstract of what you'd intend to do in your essay.
-This is a starting point, not a final commitment.
+- Create a new page for your essay the same way you create posts for your reading responses.
+- Paste in the code from the [sample essay])https://github.com/unm-historiography/2021-fall/blob/main/metahistory-sample.md).
+- Edit the header of your file (the metadata between the `---` marks at the top) to reflect your TITLE, SUBTITLE, NAME.
+- Also add one of the following to the `toc-section` field:
+  - antiquity
+  - medieval
+  - early-modern
+  - enlightenment
+  - modern
+  - postmodern
+  - thematic
-- Commit your new page and/or latest updates.
+- Commit your new page.

 ## Test your page
-- Wait a few minutes after you commit your file.
-Remember there is a few minutes lag between when you save your file and when those changes appear on the actual webpage.
+- Remember there is a short lag between when you commit your file and when those changes appear on the actual webpage.
-- Test your page by going to https://USERNAME.github.io/metahistory/ and navigating to your new page.
-If you can't find your page listed there, you may need to wait a little longer and refresh the page.
-If after 10 minutes your page does not appear, double check your page looks correct in your repository.
+- Test your page by going to https://USERNAME.github.io/metahistory (you bookmarked it, right?) and navigate to the page you edited.
+- If your page is not showing up in the table of contents, check the `toc-section` field.
+You can still get to your essay at: https://USERNAME.github.io/metahistory/essays/FOLDER/FILENAME, where FOLDER is the folder in which you created a new file, and FILENAME is the name of the file you edited.
+- **You need to have your essay publicly accessible to participate in the peer review process!**

 ## Page build errors
 If you commit a file with a syntax error (a missing quote or something like that), you will get an email saying there is a "page build error".
 Until you fix it, you won't see any subsequent changes you save on your online version.